JiscCTI/misp-docker/pages/dev/misp-modules.md

 ## Build

-The images starts from the `python:3.12-slim-bookworm` and installs the `misp-modules` package and its dependencies in one stage, patches a python2 to 3 migration issue before copying the compiled modules into the final image.
+The image starts from the `python:3.12-slim-bookworm` and installs the `misp-modules` package and its dependencies in one stage, patches a python2 to 3 migration issue before copying the compiled modules into the final image.